RoxvilleRooster/easy-chair/savage_hap_leonard.md

 ## Stories and the TV series
 Hap Collins and Leonard Pine are the main characters in series of novels, novellas, and short stories by Joe R. Lansdale.
-In 2016, the Sundance network released [Hap and Leonard](http://www.imdb.com/title/tt3729898/?ref_=ttep_ep_tt), a  six-part TV series that covers the novel "Savage Season".
-In 2017, Sundance TV released season 2 (6 episodes), based on the novel "Mucho Mojo".
-In 2018, Sundance TV released season 3, which is based on one of my favorite novels, "Two Bear Mambo".
-Of course, the TV series differs from the novels and stories but they are relatively faithful.
+Between 2016 and 2018, the Sundance network released three six-episode seasons of [Hap and Leonard](http://www.imdb.com/title/tt3729898/?ref_=ttep_ep_tt), which covered the novels "Savage Season", "Mucho Mojo", and "Two Bear Mambo".
+As you'd expect, the TV series differs from the novels and stories but they are relatively faithful.
 The TV series is more of a mystery drama with occasional violence, whereas violence, horror, and fisticuffs feature more prominently in the stories.

 Looking for more information on Hap and Leonard?
 See the [Wikipedia entry](https://en.wikipedia.org/wiki/Hap_and_Leonard).